-Osteoarthritis of the knee, a common degenerative condition that causes pain and restricted joint movements can severely affect the quality of life of individuals affected.
+Osteoarthritis of the knee, a common degenerative condition that causes pain and restricted joint movements can severely affect the quality of life of all individuals affected by this disease.

 The condition is very common in the United States with a high prevalence of symptomatic knee osteoarthritis in elderly people.
 It affects both genders equally, and at least 10% of men and 13% of women above the age of 60 develop this condition.

 It is predominantly the pain associated with knee osteoarthritis that prompts patients to seek medical attention.
 Early stages of osteoarthritis are usually managed with pain medications such as Paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs) along with exercise and physical therapy.
 Intraarticular hyaluronic acid injection and corticosteroid injection are also advised during the early stages of osteoarthritis of the knee.
 However, in the advanced stages of osteoarthritis, total knee replacement may be required.
 In recent years, PRP injections have become popular and are found to be effective in various stages of knee osteoarthritis.

 Is PRP Injection Superior to Other Injections?